 In this article, we explain which types of exercise a person with fibromyalgia may find beneficial.
 We also list some complementary treatment options.

-People with fibromyalgia might try experimenting with different approaches to find the exercise routine that works best.
+People with fibromyalgia can try experimenting with different exercise routines to find what works best for them.

-Aerobic exercises, such as running or walking, can help with many symptoms of fibromyalgia.
+Aerobic exercise, such as running or walking, can help with many symptoms of fibromyalgia.
 A 2017 review analyzed previous studies of aerobic exercise to treat fibromyalgia.
-The review found that aerobic exercise can improve quality of life, stiffness and pain, and may improve muscle function.
+The authors concluded that aerobic exercise could improve health-related quality of life and physical function while reducing stiffness and pain.

-However, there is no evidence that exercise helps with fatigue.
-The review also classifies the quality of evidence as low to moderate, as many studies only use a small number of participants.
+However, they classified the quality of evidence as low to moderate, as many of the included studies only included a small number of participants.

-People concerned about the impact of aerobic exercise on muscles or joints should consider low-impact aerobics, such as swimming.
+People concerned that aerobic exercise might place strain on their muscles or joints can opt for low impact aerobics, such as swimming.

-Some gyms and recreation centers offer exercise classes specifically for people with fibromyalgia, chronic pain, or low mobility.
-These classes provide a safe environment for people who are just getting started with physical fitness, or who are dealing with challenging symptoms.
+Some gyms and recreation centers may offer exercise classes specifically for people with fibromyalgia, chronic pain, or reduced mobility.

-Tai chi is an ancient Chinese martial art that incorporates stretching and slow movements.
-It encourages mind-body awareness, so may help with both the physical and psychological symptoms of fibromyalgia.
+Tai chi is an ancient martial art that originated in China and incorporates stretching and slow movements.
+As it encourages mind-body awareness, it may help with both the physical and psychological symptoms of fibromyalgia.

-Participants in the study got the most relief when they attended tai chi classes frequently and regularly.
-People who attended two classes a week for 24 weeks had the most significant improvements on symptom measures as indicated by the Fibromyalgia Impact Questionnaire (FIQR).
+The participants in the study got the most relief when they attended tai chi classes frequently and regularly.
+People who attended two classes a week for 24 weeks had the most significant improvements in their revised fibromyalgia impact questionnaire (FIQR) scores.

-That group saw an average 16.2 point reduction in symptoms.
-All tai chi participants saw an average symptom improvement of 5.5 points.
-An 8.1 point symptom reduction is considered clinically significant.
+Among those individuals, there was an average 16.2 point reduction in symptoms, with an 8.1 point symptom reduction being clinically significant.
+Overall, the tai chi participants saw an average symptom improvement of 5.5 points.

 Resistance and strength training